 Commercial litigation: conduct of a case before the commercial court

-Verified 25 May 2021 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 02 August 2023 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Justice

-The Commercial Court shall adjudicate on disputes between traders or between traders and private individuals and disputes concerning commercial acts.
-The commercial court shall be seised either by subpoena either by request joint.
-The parties must have a lawyer unless otherwise provided.
+The Commercial Court shall have jurisdiction to settle commercial disputes.
 In the departments of Alsace-Moselle (Bas-Rhin, Haut-Rhin and Moselle), the commercial chamber of the judicial court has jurisdiction.

 General case